-This risk is lowered when you follow good hand hygiene guidance such as washing your hands frequently with soap and water for 20 seconds or using hand sanitiser(with 60-70% alcohol content).
+This risk is lowered when you follow good hand hygiene guidance such as washing your hands frequently with soap and water for 20 seconds or using hand sanitiser(with 60 to 70% alcohol content).

 |Activities where you won't have to touch surfaces or items that people you don't live with have also touched, are lower risk.

-Following good hand hygiene guidance, such as washing your hands frequently with soap and water for 20 seconds, or using hand sanitiser(with 60-70% alcohol content) further lowers risk.
+Following good hand hygiene guidance, such as washing your hands frequently with soap and water for 20 seconds, or using hand sanitiser(with 60 to 70% alcohol content) further lowers risk.

 Business and returning to work

 Islanders at moderate risk should be confident to return to most workplaces, as many have already done.
 Employees and employers are encouraged to discuss how to enable those at moderate risk of illness from COVID-19 to resume work confidently - including discussing additional mitigations where needed and possible, or enabling them to continue to work from home.

 Those in the high risk category who are fit and healthy continue to be encouraged to take a risk-informed decision on whether to return to a workplace based on their particular circumstances.
 Again, employees and employers are encouraged to discuss how to enable those at high risk of illness from COVID-19 to resume work confidently.
 Islanders at high risk may choose to explore options of changing their working pattern or role with their employer, for example if their work requires them to interact with many people where physical distancing is not possible.